GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

-where $d$ is the distance of the surface code.
-The reflection across the lattice ensures that paired qubits are supported by different surface code checks, while the cyclic shift ensures they occupy different time slots in its schedule.
+The reflection across the lattice ensures that paired qubits are supported by different surface code checks, while the cyclic shift ensures they occupy different time slots in its schedule, satisfying the two critical constraints.